fcrespo82/vscode-secretlens/README.md

 # SecretLens README

-A CodeLens provider that automatically decodes a line of text and show as a CodeLens.
+A CodeLens provider that automatically decrypts a line of text and show as a CodeLens.

 ## Features

-Show a CodeLens with text decoded from the line.
+Show a CodeLens with text decrypted from the line.

-If a line starts with `secretlens:` (configurable) then the rest of the line is decoded (can have a custom function) by a function and displayed inline.
+If a line starts with `secretlens:` (configurable) then the rest of the line is decrypted by a function (can be customized) and displayed inline.

-Has two commands:
+It has two commands:
-- `encode`: Encode the current line and puts the `startsWith` text in the begining
+- `encrypt`: Encrypt the current line and puts the `startsWith` text in the begining
-- `decode`: Decode the current line and removes the `startsWith` text
+- `decrypt`: Decrypt the current line and removes the `startsWith` text

 ## Extension Settings